CSCfi/rems/manual/owner.md

 :exclamation: Note!
 After saving a workflow, you cannot edit anything else than its name, organization and the handlers.

+:exclamation: It's possible to invite a handler by email, if they do not have a REMS user yet.
+At the moment, this is only possible using the API.

 #### Adding a form to a workflow

 You can connect an application form to a workflow.
 This is useful, for example, if you have some **basic questions that apply to all the applications**, for example, billing information.
 When you use a workflow that has a form connected to it, you do not have to add the same questions manually every time you create a new application form.